jmtilli/rlctrans/README.md

 If recalculation loop happens, it generally means diodes don't reach a stable state.
 It may happen in full wave bridge rectifiers.
 Adding a high-value resistor across two diodes may help in this case, but adding only one resistor or four resistors may cause the recalculation loop again.
+Also the `diode_threshold` paramter for diodes which sets the threshold voltage after which switch state reverses, may be useful.
+Note this is different than voltage drop which is about 0.7 V for silicon P-N diodes.
+This threshold voltage should be very small, generally on the order of microvolts.

 In the worst case, if you can't avoid a recalculation loop, you need to replace diodes with switches that you control from the C code.